-This two semester fully online program is designed for associate degree current Registered Nurses (RN) who wish to complete a bachelor's degree.
-You may begin the RN to BSN program in the fall.
-The RN to BSN program accepts transfer credits from your associate degree nursing program, which are applied to the 56 transfer credits needed to meet the BSN degree requirements.
+This ten month fully online program is designed for working associate degree Registered Nurses (RN) who wish to complete a bachelor's degree.
+You may begin the RN to BSN program in fall only.
+The RN to BSN program accepts transfer credits from your associate degree nursing program in addition to completed general education credits.